Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 - Many of your body functions slow down when your thyroid doesn’t produce enough thyroid hormones.

-- Common causes of an underactive thyroid include Hashimoto’s disease, thyroid cancer and its treatment, medicines such as lithium or amiodarone, iodine deficiency, pituitary gland problems or childbirth.
+- Common causes of an underactive thyroid include autoimmune disease, operations or radioiodine treatment to your thyroid, medicines such as lithium or amiodarone, iodine deficiency or excess, or pregnancy.

-- Symptoms of an underactive thyroid include tiredness and fatigue, low mood, weight gain, feeling cold all the time, constipation, dry skin or dry hair.
+- Symptoms of an underactive thyroid include tiredness, low mood, weight gain, feeling cold all the time, constipation, dry skin or dry hair.

-- Treatment for underactive thyroid involves taking a hormone tablet called thyroxine to replace the hormone your body isn't making.
+- Treatment for underactive thyroid is a hormone tablet called thyroxine which you take regularly to replace the hormone your body isn't making.

 Your thyroid is a small, butterfly-shaped gland in your neck.
-It produces two thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).
+It produces 2 thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).